This post may contain affiliate links. Please read our disclosure policy.

 cooked corned beef

-• Cook potatoes: Add the potatoes to the cooking pot, cover, lock lid in place, and cook on high pressure for 3 minutes.
-Instant release pressure so you can open the lid, add the carrots and cabbage, and then cook on high pressure for 1-2 minutes (depends on how soft you like your carrots).
+• Cook potatoes: Add the 1 pound small potatoes to the cooking pot, cover, lock lid in place, and cook on high pressure for 3 minutes.
+Instant release pressure so you can open the lid, add the 4 large carrots and 1 small head green cabbage.
+If you like them soft, cook on high pressure for 1-2 minutes.
 Quick release pressure when done.
+If you like the cabbage and carrots soft enough to eat but still pretty firm, simply stir them into the hot liquid and wait a few minutes for them to soften before serving.

 cooked cabbage and carrots in broth